CodeYourFuture/Module-Data-Flows/debugging/code-reading/readme.md

 ```

 Explain why line 5 and line 8 output different numbers.
+It happens because of the local and global scope being different, line 5 is 2 and line 8 is 1.
 ## Question 2

 Take a look at the following code: